Linaro/lava/doc/index.rst

 .. todo::

-    Add inline document to source code and open code reference in sphnix
+    Add inline document to source code and open code reference in doc

 Latest documentation
 ====================